halt-dos/hd-wiki-public/docs/enterprise/llb/nat_rules/dnat_rule.md

 ##### **Service Protocol**

-This option allows users to select the servcice protocol on which rule will apply.
+This option allows users to select the service protocol on which rule will apply.

 ##### **Port**